Kakarot-2000/Sentiment_Analysis_API/README.md

 # Sentiment_Analysis
-To perform sentiment analysis on tweets
+To perform sentiment analysis on tweets.
 In my previous approach i used Naive Bayes Classifier to solve the problem statement.
 However LSTMs provide more accuracy than traditional ML approaches( given sufficient data :) ) because of their ability to "remember" i.e to keep track of context in text sequences.

 **Here, I have deployed my model as REST Api so that it can easily be used in different platforms.**